Posts

 (A couple of years ago, I picked Creighton to reach the Final Four.
 I figure, the state is due.)

-I did predict Michigan to reach the semifinal.
+I did predict that Michigan would reach the semifinal.
 I achieved 60th-percentile staus this year, which is much better than usual.
 Yahoo! graded my bracket as “fine.”

 Peanuts PDFs; UK map; Midwestern wedding